 What they do

-Café or restaurant managers plan, run and oversee the activities of businesses that sell and serve food and beverages to the public, such as cafes, restaurants and fast-food outlets.
+Café or restaurant managers organise, run and oversee the activities of businesses that sell and serve food and beverages to the public, such as cafes, restaurants and fast-food outlets.
 They hire, train and supervise staff, organise budgets, plan menus with cooks/chefs, supervise the purchase and storage of food, make and maintain financial records, and coordinate the activities of the kitchen, dining room and bar.
-Café or restaurant managers may also need to lend a hand in serving food and drinks to customers.
+Café or restaurant managers may also need to help in serving food and drinks to customers.

-Café or restaurant managers work all over the State, in all types of establishments.
+Café or restaurant managers work all over Western Australia, in all types of establishments.

 Café and restaurant managers work in restaurants, cafes, cafeterias, bars taverns and hotels.
 Conditions may be hot, noisy and stressful, and they are often required to work long hours including evenings, weekends and public holidays.
 They spend a lot of time standing, and may be required to lift or carry heavy objects.
 Their role may involve travel to suppliers, other food service outlets or businesses.